Online Dream Dictionary & Encyclopedia by Tony Crisp

 Tony Crisp has been interested in the health of mind and body since his early teens.
 I began writing about these subjects in 1956.
 My fascination for what lay under the surface of the mind led me to personally explore the unconscious using dreams and other mental and physical disciplines.
 From 1972 till ‘94 I worked as a psychotherapist using an eclectic, Humanistic Psychology approach which included dream work and releasing the secrets the body holds.
 My books include Do You Dream; The Instant Dream Book; and Liberating The Body and many more.
 See My Books also Life’s Little Secrets

 During those years I has worked as a dream columnist for The Daily Mail, and She Magazine.
-I was the regular dream interpreter for the London Broadcasting Company; I ran Teletext’s dream page on UK television’s Channel Four; and also for New Zealand Teletext and now run a web site giving dream help as well as many features on subjects connected with the human inner world.
+I was the regular dream interpreter for the London Broadcasting Company; I ran Teletext’s dream page on UK television’s Channel Four; and also for New Zealand Teletext and now run this web site giving dream help as well as many features on subjects connected with the human inner world.

 Throughout more than five decades I have been involved in a personal search for the secrets of mind and spirit.
 In those years I have also taught thousands of people techniques of deep relaxation, meditation, and methods of self exploration using dreams.
 Wanting to dig deep I explored the use of dreams and taught individuals and groups of people how to use these visions of the night to discover and heal the deepest issues in themselves, and to touch the high ground of their spiritual awareness.
 I worked for twenty years as a psychotherapist using several approaches, one of which was a way of honouring the body as a doorway to the unconscious mind, the emotions and spiritual experience.
 See The LifeStream

 During the fifty years of seeking the wild wondrous beasts of the mind and spirit I dared my own inner adventure.
 But I also travelled with other people as an ordinary person, not a therapist, sharing their experience of fear and wonder as they unveiled and set loose their fountain of perception.
 I have travelled countless dream pathways, traversed the timeless with those using awareness enhancing drugs, and wrestled with the vitality of the body as people mimed and shouted their deepest intuitions through movement, dance and voice.
-See Your Dreams and Understanding Them.

 Your dreams can become vortexes of power to transform your life, and to enhance your perceptions.
 There is no ‘wave a magic wand’ route to this.
 It will not happen because you read a great book, or look at a good dream dictionary.
 Those things might help, but the real magic lies in whether you can enter into your dream in the right way.